EFANet: Exchangeable Feature Alignment Network for Arbitrary Style Transfer: Conclusions

-In this paper, we have presented a novel framework to address transferring an arbitrary style over a content image.
-By analyzing the common style feature from both inputs as a guider, exchangeable style features are extracted.
-Better stylization can be achieved for the content image by fusing its purified content feature with the exchangeable style feature from the style image.
-In addition, we study a novel yet efficient mode to fuse content and style in a channel compression-expansion manner.
+In this paper, we have presented a novel framework, EFANet, for transferring an arbitrary style to a content image.
+By analyzing the common style feature from both inputs as a guider for alignment, exchangeable style features are extracted.
+Better stylization can be achieved for the content image by fusing its purified content feature with the aligned style feature from the style image.
 Experiments show that our method significantly improves the stylization performance over the prior state-of-the-art methods.

-Many directions can be explored in the future.
-Currently the covariance matrices are computed from VGG feature map at a fix layer.
-Whether involving covariance matrices from other layers can help enhance the performance worth to be investigated.
-The presented Feature Exchange Block is proven to be powerful for learning the inter-dependency between samples.
-How to apply it to other tasks, such as image-to-image translation or domain adaptation could be investigated later.
-Finally, the presented channel compression-then-expansion fusion mode may have discarded too much information, since the resulting channels are linearly dependent.
-Designing a more advanced strategy could further improve quality.

 { }